A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 Apart from the above-mentioned works, RevFRF \cite{liu2021revfrf}, as shown in Figure \ref{fig:RevFRF}, focuses on federated random forest training.
 To remove a client, the server first identifies nodes affected by the target client and subsequently eliminates these affected nodes until reaching the leaf node.
-Following this, the server reconstructs the affected branches through a retraining process, based on previously stored intermediate information.
+Subsequently, the server reconstructs the affected branches using previously stored intermediate information, rather than instructing the remaining clients to undergo retraining.
 In particular, in the worst-case scenario where the revoked node is the root node, the server has to reconstruct the entire random decision tree.
 Unlearning within a federated clustering setting is explored in SCMA \cite{pan2022machine}, where each client maintains a vector to denote its local clustering result.
 These vectors are then aggregated by the server to form a global clustering outcome.
 Eliminating a client is straightforward by assigning a zero vector to the unlearned client and then re-aggregating all vectors.